HeatedBlizzard/PsyLang/README.md

 3. Make a text file.

 4. Change the file extension from `.txt` to `.psy`.
-You can now Add your PsyLang code to it.
+You can now add your PsyLang code to it.

 5. Put both `psylang.py` and your `.psy` file in the **same folder** (or just keep both in your Downloads folder).